John Charles Martin

-John Charles Martin was an American newspaper publisher.
+John Charles Martin (1882–1966) was an American newspaper publisher.
 Beginning in 1913, ran the newspapers purchased by his step father-in-law Cyrus Curtis, including the Public Ledger, the New York Evening Post, the Philadelphia Inquirer, and four others.
 In 1931, an insurance industry magazine published a listing of Americans carrying the most life insurance; Martin was second on the list with $6,540,000 in insurance, after Pierre Samuel du Pont with $7 million.

+Biography

+John Charles Martin was born in Hagerstown, Maryland on August 31, 1882.

+He married Alice Wedgwood Pillsbury on April 12, 1909, and they had five children.

+He died in La Jolla, California on June 26, 1966.

 Martin's former estate in Wyncote, Pennsylvania now houses the Reconstructionist Rabbinical College.